 If this SA/MC Filter Table is for a SA, this word is set by the user to designate the legal word counts for the respective subaddress.
-If this SA/MC Filter Table is for a Mode Code, then this word is provides the word count for the respective Mode Code.
+If this SA/MC Filter Table is for a Mode Code, then this word provides the word count for the respective Mode Code.
+The PE will store the respective RT message/CDP to the SA/MC link-list regardless of the legal setting.